Will NYC’s Construction Safety Act Make Work Sites Safer?

 Non-union construction workers are not.
 The proposed Construction Safety Act now under consideration in New York City would establish a number of new regulations meant to curb deaths and injuries at construction sites.

 The Construction Safety Act is actually a package which includes more than twenty separate, specific laws.
+As a team of New York construction accident attorneys, we are well aware of how this affects workers in the five boroughs.

 If adopted in its entirety, the Construction Safety Act would substantially change the way construction companies in New York City hire and manage construction workers.